The Ab Revolution™

 3. What Kinds of Back Pain Can The Ab Revolution™ Help?

 It can.
 You can work your abs harder with The Ab Revolution™ than with conventional exercises.
-You work your abs and back at the same time as giving your back healthy definition too.
-Since The Ab Revolution teaches how to use muscles for real life, you learn to use muscle groups together, a bonus that also works arms and legs and upper body, while getting an ab workout.
+Also, with this method you work your abs and back at the same time, so that your back can have healthy definition too.
+Since The Ab Revolution teaches how to use muscles for real life, you learn to use whole body muscle groups together, a bonus that also works arms and legs and upper body, while getting an ab workout.
 You can use Ab Revolution exercises together to create a workout to burn calories.

 6. Who Uses The Ab Revolution™?